bmw-ece-ntust/wilfrid-prach-attack-analysis/docs/20250307 Thesis (PRACH Attack Problem Definition).md

 **Goal:**
 - [x] Map the PRACH Attack Problem
 - [x] Define the PRACH Attack Problem that I want to focus on
+- [ ] Define the input and output of the problem

 **References:**
 - [5G/NR - Initial Access/RACH](https://www.sharetechnote.com/html/5G/5G_RACH.html)